Rational approximations on toric varieties: Introduction

-The exponent $\mu(\theta)$ measures how well the algebraic number $\theta$ can be approximated by rational numbers with the error term controlled by their ``size''.
-It was commonly recognized that the main difficulty lies in bounding $\mu(\theta)$ from above.
-K. Roth's theorem says that any irrational algebraic number is better approximated than any rational number and gives the exact approximation exponent $2$.
+has infinitely many solutions $\frac{p}{q}\in\QQ$.
+The exponent $\mu(\theta)$ measures how well the real number $\theta$ can be approximated by rational numbers with error term controlled by their ``size''.
+It is easy to see that if $\theta\in\QQ$, then $\mu(\theta)=1$.
+A classical result of Dirichlet \cite{Dirichlet1} asserts that, if $\theta$ is irrational, then $\mu(\theta)\geqslant 2$.
+Thus any irrational number is better approximated than any rational number.
+It was commonly recognized that the main difficulty lay in bounding $\mu(\theta)$ from above.
+K. Roth's theorem states